 Pregnancy - it’s a quite an ordeal isn’t it?
 Not only do you get morning sickness, put on loads of weight, change shape and suffer all sorts of aches and pains, but when it’s all over, you might suffer hair loss too!

-1. Hormone fluctuations
+1. Hormone fluctuations.

-2. Changes to your immune system
+2. Changes to your immune system.

 3. Stress levels through the roof!

-So, if you’ve just had a baby, and have now noticed you’ve started
+So if you’ve just had a baby and have now noticed you’ve started

+More women today delay having children until they're much older.
 This increasing trend reflects the preference many women now have to concentrate on a career first and raising a family second.

 This is basically because an older body is more likely to have a slower metabolism or inadequate hormone levels than a younger, healthier body.

 But, after pregnancy, there’s a corresponding drop in female hormone levels.
-And this reduction can then cause hair loss to develop.
+And this drop can then cause hair loss to develop.

-Women can develop telogen effluvium within the first five months after they’ve given birth.
-And the reason why is basically because their hormones have been thrown out of whack.
+Women can develop telogen effluvium within the first three to six months after they’ve given birth (3).

+The reason why is basically because their hormones have been thrown out of whack.
 Throughout a pregnancy, there’s a big rise in female hormone levels (estrogen and progesterone).
 And this causes the mother’s hair to grow exceptionally well.

 But, once the baby has been born, her hormone levels drop back down again, and this shock to the system can then have an adverse effect, causing telogen effluvium to develop.